Auties00/Cobalt/README.md

 This is needed to finalize the design of the API.
 After this milestone, breaking changes will be present only in major releases.

-### Optimizing memory usage

-If the machine you are hosting this library on has memory constraints, please look into how to tune a JVM.
-The easiest thing you can do is use the -Xmx argument to specify the maximum size, in bytes, of the memory allocation pool.
-I have written this disclaimer because many new devs tend to get confused by Java's opportunistic memory allocation.
+### GraalVM (Native image)
+Native image support is now in beta, before release 1.0 it will become stable and documented.

 ### Can this library get my device banned?

-While there is no risk in using this library with your main account, keep in mind that Whatsapp has anti-spam measures for their web client.
+While there is no risk in using this library with your main account, keep in mind that Whatsapp has anti-spam measures.
-If you add a participant from a brand-new number to a group, it will most likely get you banned.
+For exmaple, if you add a participant from a brand-new number to a group, it will most likely get you banned.
-If you compile the library yourself, don't run the CI on a brand-new number, or it will get banned for spamming too many requests(the CI has to test that all the library works).
-In short, if you use this library without a malicious intent, you will never get banned.
+If you don't use the library in a malicious way and follow Whatsapp's TOS, then you shouldn't have to worry.

 ### How to install